soundchain/core/README.md

 When MasterContract is called by track listening it will send SOCH to token contract associated with listened track where token holders can claim their SOCH.

-I'm also thinking about scheme where mastercontract will calculate listens without immediately paying SOCH to token contracts.
+We are also thinking about scheme where mastercontract will calculate listens without immediately paying SOCH to token contracts.
 It will allow to trigger payments to licensed token contracts manually (once a month/ week/ day) and also optimize gas usage.